3 Ways to Explain Human Behavior

 The third core process is justification.
 In the language of the unified system, “justification” is a broad concept that refers to both the systematic structure and the legitimizing function of verbal communication (including writing).
 You can think of justification as anything that involves questions and answers which lead to claims about what is and what ought to be.
 For example, if Jon explains to his girlfriend, “I saw the first two movies in the series and thought they were great,” or says, “I am just happy to be with you, we can see whatever you want,” both are “justifications.”
 Likewise, if Jon (as a movie critic) gets a call and his editor asks if he has completed the write-up, there is a shared, if implicit, justification that Jon needs to do what his boss wants.
 Arguments, reasons for and against things, rationalizations, laws, and even scientific truth claims all are "justifications" in the unified language system.
 This blog is a justification for thinking about three core processes that explain why people do what they do.

-So, as we head into 2019, if you want to achieve a better understanding of why people do what they do, consider starting with these three core processes.
+If you want to achieve a better understanding of why people do what they do, consider starting with these three core processes.
 Human behavior is first and foremost a kind of “doing” or investing.
 Individuals do what they do because of either implicit or explicit cost-benefit analyses directed at certain outcomes.
 Then we can look to the social matrix to see the influence such investments might have on others or how the investment itself might be shaped by social influence factors.
 Finally, there is the explanatory system that people are using to make sense of the world around them and legitimize what they are doing and why.
 Keep in mind that even your analysis of the person's activity in terms of investment, influence, and justification is itself a kind of justification system.
 These processes line up quite well with common sense belief-desire psychology, and they are grounded in a scientifically unified view of human psychology.